zefranlopes/MongoWithNodeExpress/README.md

 # MongoWithNodeExpress
 MongoDB with Nodejs Express

-1) Utilizando MongoDB como banco de dados NoSQL
+1) Using MongoDB as NoSQL Database
-2) Utilizando Nodejs Express como servidor Rest/Json
+2) Using Nodejs Express as Rest / Json Server

-Modelo de API com banco de dados NoSQL para ser utilizando em múltiplos "databases"
+API model with NoSQL database to be used in multiple "databases"